tripulse/periodicsynth/README.md

 is translated into time-position between (0..1) and provided to the generator.

-Some functions are provided by default (eg. sine, consine, square, null).
+Some functions are provided by default (eg. sine, cosine, square, null).
 To implement a one follow this kind of syntax:

 ```rust